multi-base · road trip

 Peak hour

-The quietest day of the whole trip - a full Zagreb city day that barely registered on the camera.
+The quietest day of the whole trip, a full Zagreb city day that barely registered on the camera.
 The route almost certainly worked the usual spine, the lower town up into Gornji Grad, the cathedral, the cafés of Tkalčićeva, but it was a day for walking the capital, not photographing it.

-Zagreb → south
+Zagreb to south

 Sun Jun 24